ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 or at the least, have `*` in the function definition specify that, that can be the case.

-But given the way Python has been built, it might not be currently possible.
+But given the way Python has been built, it might not be currently possible, or they might need your help!

 ------
 ![ruff logo](images/ruff.svg)